 - Humanities – History, Geography and Religious Education

-- Creative Arts – Art, Food Technology and Technology
+- Creative Arts – Art, Food Technology and Design and Technology

 - Physical Education

-Before students progress into Year 10, they confirm their final option choices.
-Students choose between either Geography or History, and continue with 2 further options subjects.
+Before students progress into Year 10, they confirm their KS4 option choices.
+Students choose between either Geography or History and select a further two options subjects, including Separate Sciences (in place of GCSE Combined Science) and MFL.

 All students take:

-- Combined Science (one set of students take separate GCSEs in Biology, Chemistry and Physics)
+- GCSE Combined Science (Separate GCSEs in Biology, Chemistry and Physics are offered as an options choice)

 - Religious Studies

-Approximately half of our students stay with us in sixth form to make the most of the wide range of courses available.
-Students appreciate the more academic and independent nature of sixth form study which is balanced with the individual attention and support only a sixth form can provide.
+We are proud that approximately half of our students choose to stay with us in the Sixth Form to make the most of the wide range of academic and vocational courses available.
+Students appreciate the more academic and independent nature of sixth form study, which is balanced with the individual attention and support only a Sixth Form community can provide.

 For further details of the courses on offer, please look at our prospectus here .